 The subject of mortgage overpayments is very topical, especially in the current low-interest-rate environment.
 Historically, with mortgage rates often above 5%, the situation was a little clearer.
 However, in more recent times, credit card interest rates, as one example, have not followed the trend of mortgage rates.
 This has resulted in a more significant difference between mortgage and credit card rates, prompting many homeowners to look in-depth at their options.

 Is overpaying your mortgage worth it?

-While starting to make mortgage overpayments in your 30s would have been ideal, there’s nothing wrong with starting later in life.
-The proverbial “finishing line” of your final mortgage payment might already be on the horizon by now, which might act as motivation for you to make those extra payments.
-If you are considering making mortgage overpayments, it is essential to look at your overall finances, to see where any additional funds could be better used.
+While starting to make mortgage overpayments in your 30s would have been ideal, there's nothing wrong with starting later in life.
+The proverbial "finishing line" of your final mortgage payment might already be on the horizon by now, which might act as motivation for you to make those extra payments.
+If you are considering making mortgage overpayments, looking at your overall finances is essential to see where any additional funds could be better used.

 A recent from The Money Charity from March 2020 casts a fascinating light on debt in the UK.
 The report confirms that:

 - 12.8 million households in the UK have either no savings or less than £1,500.